-SAP is a complex and ever changing system, whether because of changes introduced to your SAP implementation to better suit your business or through the application of Security Notes (Patches) to ensure that newly disclosed vulnerabilities are mitigated.
+SAP is a complex and ever changing system, whether because of changes introduced to SAP implementation to better suit the business, or through the application of Security Notes (Patches) to ensure that newly disclosed vulnerabilities are mitigated.
 In order to provide a predictable and scheduled flow of vulnerability mitigation information and security patches, SAP releases the major part of their latest Security Notes information on the second Tuesday of every month.